Stuart Dryburgh, ASC, Cinematographer

 Stuart Dryburgh is a British born, New York based cinematographer.

-His credits include ‘The Painted Veil’, ‘Aeon Flux’, ‘Bridget Jones’ Diary’, ‘Analyze This’, ‘The Portrait of a Lady’, ‘Once Were Warriors’,‘The Piano’ and ‘An Angel at my Table’
+His credits include ‘The Great Wall’, ‘The Secret Life of Walter Mitty’, ‘Bridget Jones’ Diary’, ‘The Piano’ (AAN 1994) and ‘An Angel at my Table’.

 Stuart Dryburgh was born in the UK in 1952, and migrated with his family to New Zealand in 1961, where he spent most of his childhood and young adult life.
 He earned a Bachelor of Architecture from Auckland University in 1977.